Lightning-AI/pytorch-lightning/docs/source-app/workflows/byoc/index.rst

 .. note:: AWS is supported today, but support for other cloud providers is coming soon.

-* role_arn: AWS IAM Role ARN used to provision resources
+* role-arn: AWS IAM Role ARN used to provision resources

 * external_id: AWS IAM Role external ID